snefrukai/15-112/hw_and_extra.md

     - should only count once
       - if match: break?
     - _could use replace at 1st_
-  - result from count
+  - calculate result groups
+    - win
     - no
-    - multi
+    - one or multi
+    - single or dual

 #### rev